-The paper is organized as follows.
-The next section presents an overview of relevant previous work and the contribution of this paper.
+This paper is organized as follows.
+In the next section we give an overview on relevant previous work and we state our contribution.
 Section III formalizes the minimum variance estimation problem and the packet arrival process modeling.
-In Section IV the minimum variance estimation problem is solved and optimality conditions on memory requirements are given.
-In Section V we derive stability conditions and quantify performance in terms of expected estimation error covariance for the minimum variance estimator with constant gains under i.i.d. packet arrival with known statistics.
-This suboptimal estimator provides an upper bound for the estimation error of the time-varying optimal filter proposed in Section IV.
-Section VI shows how estimation performance can be improved if sensors have computational resources and are physically co-located.
-This estimator architecture also provides a lower bound for error covariance of the time-varying optimal filter of Section IV.
+In Section IV the minimum variance estimation problem is solved in full generality and conditions on memory requirements are given.
+In Section V we derive stability conditions and quantify performance in terms of expected estimation error covariance of minimum variance estimators with constant gains under i.i.d. packet arrival with known statistics.
+These suboptimal estimators provide an upper bound for the performance of the time-varying optimal filter proposed in Section IV.
+Section VI shows how estimation performance can be improved when sensors with computational resources are physically co-located.
+This architecture also provides a lower bound for performance of the time-varying optimal filter of Section IV.
 Section VII gives some numerical examples to illustrate the use of the tools derived in the previous sections.
-Finally, Section VIII summarizes the conclusions and suggest directions for future work.
+Finally, in Section VIII we state our conclusions and give directions for future work.